 How do I build my project in FieldDoc?

 We’re going to step through each component of building a project out and maintaining it.
-Early on, you will notice that we’ve replicated the pattern at every level so once you hit the rhythm of entering data, this should become an easy process for you.

 Create a new project